Master of Arts in English

 Master of Arts in English—Total Credit Hours=36

+a.
 A baccalaureate degree from an accredited college or university.

-|C.||A minimum grade point average of 3.0 on a 4.0 point scale on all upper-division course work.
+c.
+A minimum grade point average of 3.25 on a 4.0-point scale on at least forty-eight hours of upper-division course work.

 d.
-A minimum grade point average of 3.0 on a 4.0 point scale on twenty-one hours of undergraduate English courses including at least twelve hours of upper division work.|
+A minimum grade point average of 3.50 on a 4.0-point scale on twenty-one hours of undergraduate English courses including at least twelve hours of upper-division work.

-|E.||Consideration is also given to one or more of the following: the applicant's demonstrated commitment to his or her chosen field of study, socioeconomic background, first generation college graduate, multilingual proficiency, geographic region of residence, and level of responsibility in other matters including extracurricular activities, employment, community service, and family responsibilities.
+f.
+Consideration is also given to one or more of the following: the applicant's demonstrated commitment to his or her chosen field of study, socioeconomic background, multilingual proficiency, geographic region of residence, status as a first generation college graduate, and level of responsibility in other matters including extracurricular activities, employment, community service, and family responsibilities.

 Final Date: July 1

 Spring Enrollment: Priority Date: Sept.
 1